davidfrantz/fire-spread/README.md

     2) cd fire-spread
     3) make

-If this fails, consider using docker instead.
 Linux is required.
 The program will be installed in $HOME/bin

+**If this fails, consider using docker instead.**

 ## Test data

-A small testing dataset is included in this repository.
+A small testing dataset is included in this repository (testdata).
 You have to extract the data before using it.

 ## Usage

+    fire-spread \
-    fire-spread input-stack input-dates output-dir basename nx ny nb init-searchdist track-searchdist temp-dist density-dist min-size smooth-dist verbose
+        input-stack input-dates output-dir basename \
+        nx ny nb init-searchdist track-searchdist \
+        temp-dist density-dist min-size smooth-dist verbose

 |Argument| Short Description|